A list of the most important Barcelona churches

 La Mercè.
 One of the few Baroque churches in Barcelona, you’ll find it hidden in the alleys of the South of the Gothic Quarter, just two blocks from the Port Vell Marina.
 It is hear where is worshiped the current Patron Saint of Barcelona: Our Lady of Mercy, la Mare de Déu de la Mercè, who took the place of Saint Eulàlia in 1637 after the Council of the Hundred (the old city council of the Barcelona) asked her to save the city from a plague of locusts that were devastating the local crops.
 It is said that Saint Eulàlia cries every September 24th, when the city celebrates the Day of La Mercè, and that’s why it usually rains that day.
 The FC Barcelona team pilgrims to this church (a basilica since 1918) to offer our Lady the trophies they win.

-But wait!
+AND BONUS!
 What is that building on top of the Tibidabo mountain?
 Is it a castle or a church?
-Share this post using the buttons below to learn everything about it.

 Sagrat Cor del Tibidabo.
 On top of the Tibidabo Hill, surrounded by the rides of an amusement park, stands out what looks like a quite impressive building from afar: is it a castle? is it a church?
 It’s the church of the Holy Heart of the Tibidabo, both a Basilica and an Expiatory Temple.
 The building is composed of two different spaces: the crypt at the bottom (not a burial area, but a full church by itself), and the upper temple, from where you can access the elevator that takes you to the of the towers to admire breathtaking views over Barcelona, the Collserola range and the valleys behind it.
 They have run a Perpetual Worshiping that anyone can join in a dedicated chapel of the crypt since 1951.